The Battle for God's Grace

 Following the crucifixion of Christ, the New Testament Scriptures - as we have them today (in printed form) - did not exist.
 This was a dangerous time for the new Christian Church because the governing principles of Christ's salvation were often communicated verbally through the early apostles and could easily be twisted and distorted by those who disagreed and wanted to change things to their own liking.

 God placed Acts chapter 15 in the New Testament canon to warn the Church about such a situation.
-We believe Acts 15 exists as a prophetic warning because the same aberrant theology revealed in this chapter, not only continues to exist - but now dominates the modern-day Christian Church.
+We believe Acts 15 exists as a prophetic warning because the same aberrant theology revealed in this chapter, not only continues to exist - but now dominates modern-day Christendom.
 A group of prominent religious teachers insisted that the New Covenant, taught by the Apostle Paul needed to be changed.
-They wanted Paul’s “Grace through faith only” evangelistic message amended to include obedience to Old Testament Law in its requirements to obtain salvation.
+They wanted Paul’s “Grace through faith only” evangelistic message amended to include obedience to Old Testament Law - in order to obtain true salvation.
 The Bible identifies these men as “believing Pharisees” who had now repented and placed their faith in Christ.
 They were different than the unbelieving Pharisees who persecuted the Lord a few years earlier.
-(Note: Today, these “Christ believing Pharisees” could be called; Bible believing Christians.)
-They submitted their request to the leading apostles for consideration, which resulted in what modern theologians call “The First Jerusalem Council”.
+(Note: Today, these 'Christ believing Pharisees' could be called; Bible believing Christians.)
+They submitted their request to the leading apostles for consideration, which resulted in what modern theologians often refer to as “The First Jerusalem Council”.
 The lead apostle in charge was James, our Lord’s half-brother.
 After much discussion and debate, the council's official decision was announced.
 It condemned the changes these Pharisees wanted to make to Paul’s gospel message.
 The council wrote the following letter - addressed to the churches to make sure their decision would not be misunderstood or distorted.

 The apostles, the elders, and the brethren,